Ayitaka/BitBetterTest/README.md

 * Bitwarden (tested with 1.37.2, might work on lower versions)

 ## Installing BitBetter
-The easiest way to install BitBetter is to use the bitbetter script which utilizes the public Docker images.
-Public docker images are compiled automatically anytime a new version of Bitwarden is released or when changes are made to BitBetter.
+The easiest way to install BitBetter is to use the bitbetter script which utilizes the public BitBetter docker images.
+These docker images are compiled automatically anytime a new version of Bitwarden is released or when changes are made to BitBetter.

 #### Run the install script: